pmsrao/io-telco/demo_flow_runbook.md

 }
 ```

-**Talking point:** “This query runs live against Databricks SQL — no hand-written resolvers, all metadata-driven.”
+**Talking point:** "This query runs live against Databricks SQL — no hand-written resolvers, all metadata-driven."

 ---